Music Marketer Suggests Possible Copyright Violations

 YouTube, Facebook & Covers

 This is the same reason that, when I do a video of a cover song, I don’t post it directly to Facebook — I use YouTube.
 Why?
-Because YouTube has negotiated to obtain rights to many songs.
-They put ads on the videos and split the revenue with the songwriters (or whoever owns the rights).
+Because YouTube has negotiated to obtain rights to many songs (update — Facebook now has deals in place and it’s possible to post some covers there).
+YouTube puts ads on the videos and splits the revenue with the songwriters (or whoever owns the rights).
 In exchange, YouTube is granted a license to play the songs.
-Facebook has no such agreement, that I know of.

 At any rate, this music marketing teacher is advocating something I don’t think is a good idea.
 In my non legally qualified opinion — I doubt it’s legal.
 You might not ever get caught, but there’s also the moral issue.
 If you take someone’s work without paying for it, and use it to build your fan base, don’t you deserve the same treatment with your music?